top of page

 Before we start our comparison, it is important to make people aware that Eastern Skip Hire and the staff at Eastern Skip Hire operate a skip bin hire, mini skips hire & rubbish disposal services, where we offer skip bin rental, mini skips rental, and waste disposal services to people and commercial businesses!

 For those who are new to the waste disposal industry, it can be quite overwhelming and perplexing at times.
-Despite the fact that these concepts may appear similar at first glance, there are instances where they do overlap, but in many ways, they possess unique characteristics of their own.
+Although these concepts may appear similar at first glance, they do overlap in some ways, yet they possess unique characteristics.

-Indeed, all of them serve the purpose of accommodating unwanted items and debris.
+Indeed, all of them serve to accommodate unwanted items and debris.

-They are designed to be portable and effortlessly moved between different settings such as homes, businesses, or industrial spaces.
+They are designed to be portable and easily moved between settings such as homes, businesses, and industrial spaces.

 A basic and brief comparison or description of each waste disposal vessel is outlined below: